bouvens/state-control/README.md

 Handler for onClick event.

 #### `onFocus`: PropTypes.func
 Handler for an onFocus event.
-The handler will be called with an input component as an argument.
+The function will be called with an input component as an argument.

 > Example for selecting all on focus:
 > ```JSX